Sabri Jiryis: PLO activism

-About 1975, Yasser Arafat sent Sabri Jiryis together with Issam Sartawi to Washington, D.C. to open an office to represent the Palestine Liberation Organization (PLO).
+About 1975, Yasser Arafat sent Jiryis together with Issam Sartawi to Washington, D.C. to open an office to represent the Palestine Liberation Organization (PLO).
 These two held a series of meetings, among others with people prominent in American Jewish groups in New York and Washington.
 Rabbi Max Ticktin and Arthur Waskow (both members of "Breira") were among five American Jews at the Washington meeting.
 According to some sources, Jiryis and Sartawi were within a few hours of holding a press conference to announce the establishment of their new office.
 However, Henry Kissinger, then the Secretary of State, working in coordination with Yitzhak Rabin, then the Israeli Prime Minister, sent the FBI to the Capitol Hilton Hotel to deport Jiryis and Sartawi.

 About the same time, Israeli doves General Mattityahu Peled, Uri Avnery and Arie Eliav had been meeting for months in Paris, France, with Jiryis and Sartawi.

 In 1977, Jiryis, as a member of the Palestinian National Council, wrote:

 The Palestinians may, in certain circumstances, be ready to seek a settlement in the area to which Israel is a party.
 But they are not prepared to conclude an agreement recognizing the legitimacy of Zionism; no Palestinian Arab can ever accept as legitimate, a doctrine that he should be excluded from most parts of his homeland, because he is a Muslim Arab or a Christian Arab, while anyone of the Jewish faith from anywhere in the world is entitled to settle there.
 Realism may require recognition of the existence of a Jewish state in Palestine and that this fact be taken into account in seeking a settlement.
 But this can never mean approving the expansionist and exclusivist tendencies of Zionism.
 The Journal of Palestine Studies, 1977.

 During the 1982 Lebanon War, the Palestine Research Centre's historical archives were seized by occupying Israeli forces, but were returned as part of the November 1983 prisoner exchange with the PLO.
 In February 1983, a saboteur's bomb destroyed the centre; among those killed was Jiryis's wife.

 Jiryis moved on to Nicosia, Cyprus, in July 1983.
 In 1995, after the Oslo Accords, he returned to Israel.